TestSpectra/testspectra/README.md

   - The desktop app reads its runtime API URL from a `config.env` file in the user configuration directory; see `RELEASE.md` for OS‑specific paths and examples.

+  ## Auto-updates

+  The desktop app includes automatic update functionality:

+  - Updates are distributed via GitHub Releases
+  - Version compatibility is checked against the backend server
+  - Patch versions (0.1.x) are always compatible within the same major.minor
+  - When an incompatible version is detected, users are prompted to update
+  - Updates download and install automatically with progress indication

+  For setup and configuration details, see `docs/TAURI_UPDATER.md`.